 block number, size, version, merkle root, nounce, time, and many others.
 Below that you can see all the transactions that are part of that block, and if you click on some of the transaction hashes, you can see all the transaction information.

-More about transaction hash you can read here.
+More about transaction hash can be read here.

 Block Hash on the Safex Blockchain